mahafuzfaysal2104/coit20252-eportfolio-12281612/eportfolio-1-process-analysis.md

 **Justification:** This connects to workplace layout analysis, one of the techniques for analysing human interactions from Week 3 (slide 31).
 It reframed layout for me: rather than a fixed floor plan decided once, this treats layout as something measurable and adjustable per worker, a more dynamic view of "analysing" a workplace than I'd expected going into the topic (Watanabe and Takashima, 2025, p.
 2).

-## Artefact 4 — Master Thesis: Resource Allocation Analysis
+## Artefact 4 — Master Thesis: "Resource Allocation Analysis"

 **Source:** Anger, K.A. and Klefbom Ridderstråle, J. (2025) 'More Than Just Delegation: The Intersection of Managerial Task Allocation and Employee's Self-Selection: An Exploratory Study of Managers' Reasoning and Management-Independent Factors Driving Task Distribution in a Swedish Multinational Industrial Company', Master's thesis.
 Stockholm School of Economics.